ObliviousAI/FastAPI-Enclave-Services/README.md

 <sup><sub>Need some help?
 Reach us at:</sub></sup> </br>
 [![Slack](https://img.shields.io/badge/Slack-4A154B?style=for-the-badge&logo=slack&logoColor=white)](https://oblivious-community.slack.com)

-[**FastAPI**](https://fastapi.tiangolo.com/) is the hottest API framework for rapid and secure API development in Python.
-In this repo we provide tutorials and walkthroughs so that you can use FastAPI to build powerful multipart computation (MPC) applications.
-MPC is a class of protocol that enable multiple users to collaborate without directly seeing one anothers inputs.
+[**FastAPI**](https://fastapi.tiangolo.com/) is Python's hottest API framework for rapid and secure API development.
+In this repo, we provide tutorials and walkthroughs so that you can use FastAPI to build robust multiparty computation (MPC) applications.
+MPC is a class of protocol that enable multiple users to collaborate without directly seeing one another's inputs.
 It traditionally relied on distributed encryption protocols like secret sharing or homomorphic encryption.
 While these are super cool technologies, they are also very low level and often extremely slow due to rounds of communication, network latency and bandwidth issues.
-However, over the last few years every major cloud provider have adopted secure enclaves (sometimes called confidential compute or trusted exectution environments).
-These are isolated VMs that prove to users what software and OS is running inside.
+However, over the last few years, every major cloud provider has adopted secure enclaves (sometimes called confidential compute or trusted execution environments).
+These are isolated VMs that prove to users what software and OS are running inside.
 You can use this proof to enable trust between clients connecting to a server.
-In this repo we'll get you up and started with secure enclaves using Oblivious and give you tons of examples of practical implementations with step-by-step tutorials of how to design and build them yourself.
+In this repo, we'll get you up and started with secure enclaves using Oblivious and give you many examples of practical implementations with step-by-step tutorials on designing and building them yourself.

 ### Table of Contents 📚
 - [Enclaves for Multiparty Computation](#enclave-mpc)